Defining a FOSS policy

 If an obligation is triggered by two different types of exploitation, you’ll have to create two instances of this obligation, one for each triggering scenario.

-Modification: Indicates if the obligations applies only if the component is modified, only if it is not modified or in both cases.
+Modification: Indicates if the obligations apply only if the component is modified, only if it is not modified or in both cases.

-A licence obligation can be related to a generic obligation.
-A generic obligation is a way to group licence obligations that would amount to the same operational actions.
+A licence obligation can be related to a compliance action (in older versions of Hermine, a “generic obligation”).
+A compliance action is a way to group license obligations that would amount to the same operational actions.

-Some generic obligations are very common and have a low cost of implementations.
-It appears often more effective to honor for every licence, even if the licence doesn’t explicitely require it.
+Some compliance actions are very common and have a low cost of implementations.
+It often appears more effective to honor for every license, even if the license doesn’t explicitly require it.